Polashahmad01/slack-clone/README.md

 8. Full responsive on all deviece,
 9. CSS BEM Convension.
 10. Realtime Chat features
 This site is live here: https://slack-clone-daba0.web.app

-If you want to used this codebase just clone this repo and run npm install first & then run npm start to start the dev environment
+If you want to use this codebase just clone this repo and run npm install first & then run npm start to start the dev environment